 - 686 square meters children’s section

-- Dedicated area for teens and young adults
+- Dedicated area for young adults

 - 6 instruction/tutoring rooms